-So it's no wonder that international research and advisory firm Gartner Inc. predicts worldwide security spending will hit $96.3 billion in 2018, an 8% increase in just one year.
+So, it’s no wonder that international research and advisory firm Gartner Inc. predicts worldwide security spending will hit $170 billion by 2022, an 8% increase in just a year.

 These days, the need to shield information from malicious actors is a concern at the highest levels of business and government.
 State secrets can be stolen from the other side of the world.
-Companies, whose whole business models depend on control of customers' data, can find their databases compromised.
-In just one high-profile case last year, personal information for 147.9 million people - about half of the United States-was compromised in a breach of credit reporting company Equifax.
+Companies, whose whole business models depend on control of customers data, can find their databases compromised.
+In just one high-profile 2017 case, personal information for 147.9 million people – about half the United States – was compromised in a breach of credit reporting company Equifax.

-Even small companies face threats if they don't keep their security strong.
+Even small companies face threats if they don’t keep their security strong.
 A recent survey from Nationwide Mutual Insurance Company found that 58% of business owners with up to 299 employees had been victims of a cyber attack.
-Computer viruses and phishing were particularly common, but 12% had faced hacking as well, and 7%-more than one out of every 15 businesses-had suffered a data breach.
+Computer viruses and phishing were particularly common, but 12% had faced hacking as well, and 7% – more than one in 15 businesses – had suffered a data breach.
 The survey also found the companies ill-prepared to protect themselves.
-Less than half of them had plans in place to protect their employee or customer data.
+Less than half had plans in place to protect their employee or customer data.

 Career Opportunity and Salary Potential in Cyber Security

 As companies large and small scramble to respond to the growing threats, jobs in the cyber security field are growing fast.
-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for information security analysts will grow by 28% between 2016 and 2026.
-That's more than twice as fast as the average computer-related occupation, and four times as fast as American jobs in general.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for information security analysts will grow by 31% through 2029.
+That’s more than twice as fast as the average computer-related occupation and four times as fast as American jobs in general.